The Mountain Hermitage

 ABOUT THE MOUNTAIN HERMITAGE

-The Mountain Hermitage offers a uniquely supportive space of solitude and silence for qualified individuals who wish to participate in this unique retreat.
+The Mountain Hermitage offers a uniquely supportive space of solitude and silence for individuals who wish to participate in this unique retreat.
 Our foundation practice will be Vipassana, which may at times be supplemented by concentration or other awareness practices.

 In order to benefit from this environment, applicants need to be at least somewhat self-sustaining in their practice and be comfortable in unbroken silence and solitude.
 All participants must be mentally stable and physically able to care for themselves.
 Everyone must have health insurance or be able to cover their expenses in case of illness or medical emergencies.
 Any special needs must be discussed and agreed to in advance, as the staff is very small and cannot accommodate high levels of support for any individual.